-4.5.
-A summary of the empirical results
+4.5 A Summary of the Empirical Results

 Table 11 provides a summary of the empirical results across models and test statistics.
-For each model and each test, it summarizes the empirical evidence on the property listed in the corresponding column.
-For example, for the tests of uniformity listed in columns 2-5, "yes" indicates that uniformity is not rejected at the 5% significance level.
-The table shows that, for many models, the assumption of the normality of density forecasts is misspecified, according to at least one of the tests which we consider.
-The evidence in favor of the correct specification of normality is strongest for equally-weighted forecast averages, especially for predicting output growth at the one-year-ahead horizon, in which case none of the tests reject correct specification.
-The same is true for BMA for one-quarter-ahead inflation density forecasts.
-Overall, the performances of both models are more robust across target variables and horizons than those of all of the other models we consider.
+For each model and for each test, it summarizes the empirical evidence on the property listed in the corresponding column.
+For example, for the tests for uniformity listed in columns 2-5, "yes" denotes that uniformity is not rejected at the 5% significance level.
+The table shows that, for many models, the assumption of normality of density forecasts is mis-specified, according to at least one of the tests we consider.
+The evidence in favor of correct specification of normality is the strongest for equally-weighted forecast averages, especially for predicting output growth at ones-year-ahead horizon, in which case none of the tests rejects correct specification.
+The same holds for BMA for one-quarter-ahead inflation density forecasts.
+Overall, the performance of both models is more robust across target variables and horizons than that of all the other models we consider.
 Thus, while each of the ADL models is misspecified for some predictors and according to some tests, their average is not.
-This suggests that non-normality is important, except possibly for equal average and BMA density forecast combination models.
+This suggests that non-normality is important, except possibly for equal average and BMA density forecasts combination models.